 This just in from the “It Couldn’t Possibly Get Any Worse” Department: The first wave of checks from the bungled foreclosure abuse settlement landed in mailboxes around the country this week, but when people tried to cash them, a number of them bounced.
 I don’t know about you, but if someone who worked for me… Read More

 The federal watchdog agency tasked with protecting consumers from unfair or predatory financial practices by many types of financial institutions recently issued new guidance for some companies related to loan transfer deals.
-The Consumer Financial Protection Bureau’s latest bit of guidance addressed the legal obligations mortgage lenders have with regard to protecting consumers as they transfer these home loans to servicers, according… Read More
+The Consumer Financial Protection Bureau’s latest bit of guidance addressed the legal obligations mortgage lenders have with regard to protecting consumers as they… Read More

 Federal regulators are now significantly overhauling rules to which mortgage originators and brokers must comply when granting this type of loan to consumers so that they are more affordable, but one top lawmaker says there needs to be greater clarity and uniformity in the process.
-Sen. Bob Corker, a Republican from Tennessee, recently wrote a letter to some of… Read More
+Sen. Bob Corker, a Republican from Tennessee, recently wrote a… Read More

 The Consumer Financial Protection Bureau announced Thursday that it has issued new consumer protection rules targeted at one of the industries for which it receives a large number of complaints — mortgage servicers.
 Mortgage servicers are essentially the face of your mortgage.
 Their role in the lending process is to collect payments from borrowers on… Read More